Transport in Preston: Realtime

 Preston was one of the first cities to be fitted with Realtime, a satellite based technology where instead of just having the bus timetable at the bus stop, it provides an accurate time of when the bus will arrive, even when the bus is late, using GPS tracking.
 Originally the only operator that could use this was Preston Bus, but now it is used by Stagecoach in Preston, Stagecoach in Lancashire, Cumfybus, Coastal Coaches and John Fishwick & Son's service 111.

 In January 2009, Stagecoach in Lancaster put the GPS for real-time on some of their buses (mainly Tridents).
 If however one of the buses without the GPS is needed for use then they keep some at Lancaster Bus Station for the Bus Station Inspector to attach before the passengers get on the bus.
 They also keep some at the Catterall depot.

-It is not yet used by other Fishwick services, Blue Bus of Penwortham and Holmeswood Coaches.

 Realtime has been fitted on many bus stops, most of the busy ones, and is continuing to be fitted.